 At the base of the tower sits a three-level retail precinct unlike anything Auckland has seen before.
 The laneway design will redefine retail in Auckland, with global flagship brands, diverse food and beverage and the highest concentration of quality retailers in one central, easily accessible location.

 NH Architecture from Melbourne was appointed as the retail architect and Woods Bagot based out of San Francisco was appointed as the commercial architect.
 To ensure we created a design that was international in its quality while also retaining local relevance and character, New Zealand architecture firm Warren and Mahoney are now the lead architects on the project.

 Other key partners in the delivery of Commercial Bay include Project Managers RCP and Fletcher Construction.

-Located at the heart of the Auckland waterfront, Commercial Bay will be a hub of business, retail and food and beverage bringing together over 10,000 people in one connected location.
+Located at the heart of the Auckland waterfront, Commercial Bay is a hub of business, retail and food and beverage bringing together over 10,000 people in one connected location.

 Level office tower

 Sqm of retail space